 The two time traces in the figure shows the experimentally measured impulse acceleration response of a 500 lb (240 Kg) machine mounted on an uncontrolled and controlled air mount.
 Clear from this figure, active damping can introduce an appreciable amount of energy dissipation into the system.

 With optional active stiffness control the stiffness of the mount can be lowered (softened) or increased (stiffened) without physically changing the mounting arrangement or connecting the mount to a bulky and heavy auxiliary air reservoir.

-The three traces in the figure show the experimentally measured power spectrum of acceleration of a 500 lb (240 Kg) machine mounted on a stiffness-controlled air mount for 3 different controller gains.
-Evident from the figure, the resonant frequency has changed from 2.25 Hz to 4.5 Hz, i.e. a factor of 2 change in resonant frequency indicating a factor of 4 (400%) change in stiffness.
-It should be pointed out that stiffness variation occurs in a matter of milli-seconds.
+The three traces in the figure show the experimentally measured power spectra of acceleration of a 220 lb (100 Kg) machine mounted on a stiffness and damping controlled air isolation system with 3 different controller gains.
+Evident from the figure, the resonant frequency has changed from 2.9 Hz to 5.9 Hz in steps of 1 Hz, i.e. a factor of 2 change in resonant frequency indicating a factor of 4 (400%) change in stiffness.
+Moreover, in each stiffness setting, the damping of the air isolation system is changed from low (red traces) to medium (blue traces) to high (black traces).
+It should be pointed out that stiffness and damping variations occur in a matter of milli-seconds.